 To mail or fax a California unemployment EDD application, former employees can print out the form from the website.
 The application may be printed and filled out by hand or completed online and then printed.
-The mailing address as well as the fax number is on the online application for unemployment.
+The mailing address, as well as the fax number, is on the online application for unemployment.

 Eligible workers that know how to apply for unemployment online have the fastest and easiest way to file for unemployment in California.
 The online application for unemployment at eApply4UI website is secure, reliable and the best method for reducing delays associated with errors.
 California unemployment registration online is available in English or Spanish 24 hours a day, seven days a week.

-Preparing to File for an Unemployment Claim in California
+How to Prepare to File for an Unemployment Claim in California

 After establishing how and where to apply for unemployment in California, claimants should be prepared with the necessary information on hand to streamline the process.
 To apply for unemployment benefits in CA, individuals need to have identifying information, such as their Social Security Number, driver’s license or identification card, as well as alien registration number (for noncitizens) or military service record (for service personnel) as needed.

 Claimant will include the business name as it appears on pay stubs or W-2, the period of employment, wages earned and frequency of pay.
 California unemployment registration needs more detailed facts about the most recent employer such as mailing address, physical location, phone number, supervisor’s name and reason for unemployment.

-Conditions After California Unemployment Registration
+Learn About Conditions After California Unemployment Registration

 California unemployment registration processing takes about 10 days.
 After approved for unemployment insurance benefits, eligible workers must complete the continued claim questions biweekly.
 Just like the unemployment EDD application, claimants can certify by mail, phone or online.

 Every claimant must register for work through California’s online labor exchange system, CalJOBS.
-This policy is in accordance to the eligibility prerequisite of looking for work.
+This policy is in accordance with the eligibility prerequisite of looking for work.
 When applicants file for an unemployment claim, EDD automatically preregisters individuals.
 From that point, claimants have 21 days to complete the registration by updating information, adding a resume and work history.